PhD - Cornell University (1975)47 Natural Science

-Dr. Scriber focuses on biosystematic studies and nutritional ecology and insect/plant interactions, including mechanisms of host plant resistance and insect counter-adaptations involving biochemical, behavioral, genetic and ecological factors affecting oviposition preferences, reproductive isolation, diapause, color polymorphisms, geographic distribution and larval detoxification processes are of central importance.
-Natural enemies and herbivore induced phytochemical resistance in various tree species are also under study.
+Scriber focused on biosystematic studies and nutritional ecology and insect/plant interactions, including mechanisms of host plant resistance and insect counter-adaptations involving biochemical, behavioral, genetic and ecological factors affecting oviposition preferences, reproductive isolation, diapause, color polymorphisms, geographic distribution and larval detoxification processes are of central importance.
+Natural enemies and herbivore induced phytochemical resistance in various tree species were also studied.
 Swallowtail butterflies and giant silkmoths serve as model systems to understand ecological specialization and evolutionary speciation.
-Inter-specific mating preferences and independent species-diagnostic trait cline analyses (behavioral, morphological, physiological, biochemical and molecular) are examined across several hybrid zone transects from Wisconsin to Vermont.
+Inter-specific mating preferences and independent species-diagnostic trait cline analyses (behavioral, morphological, physiological, biochemical and molecular) were examined across several hybrid zone transects from Wisconsin to Vermont.

 - Scriber, J.M.
 (2011) INVITED REVIEW: Impacts of climate warming on hybrid zone movement; Geographically diffuse and biologically porous “species borders” Insect Science, 18: 121-159.

 - Kunte K, Shea C, Aardema ML, Scriber JM, Juenger TE, Gilbert, L.E., and Kronforst, M.R.
 (2011) Sex Chromosome Mosaicism and Hybrid Speciation among Tiger Swallowtail Butterflies.
 PLoS Genetics 7(9): e1002274. doi:10.1371/journal.pgen.1002274